 Follow the same dredging and breading technique with the panko bread crumbs that I use in this crispy Parmesan air fryer chicken.
 Then bake your chicken at 425F convection for about 15 minutes, or until it’s done.

 If you are looking for something more juicy than crispy, my Perfect 20-Minute Oven-Baked Chicken Breasts are, well, perfect!

-What to Serve with Parmesan Air Fryer Chicken Breasts
+What to Serve with Air Fryer Parm Crusted Chicken Breasts

 I have a recipe for Beurre Blanc Sauce which is lovely drizzled over your air fryer Parmesan chicken.